Missing a main baking ingredient that you thought you had in your kitchen? Read on for tips, tricks, and healthy baking substitutions to keep handy!

 Some Sweet Sugar Substitutes for Baking

 Sugar is the reason that most of us love baked goods and this tends to draw us to the cookie jar.
 Sugar is essential to baking, as it provides flavor and acts as a tenderizer.
 However, sugar can pack a punch, adding 16 calories per teaspoon.
 That may not sound too bad, but considering most recipes call for a cup (or more!) of sugar, and with 48 teaspoons per cup, you’re looking at an extra 768 calories in the entire recipe!
 In most recipes, you can cut the sugar by at least ¼ and not even miss it.
 Even if you’re not concerned about calories, high sugar content displaces nutrients by taking up space in your diet.
 Incorporating other sources of sweeteners (listed below) can still give you a delicious treat with some added health benefits!
+In addition, most dessert recipes can use around 1/4 to 1/3 less sugar without compromising taste.

 - Honey is not only sweet and flavorful, but it also contains minerals, vitamins, and phytonutrients such as flavonoids and phenolic acids, which act as antioxidants.
 These compounds can help protect the nervous, respiratory and gastrointestinal systems and also help to protect against risk factors of cardiovascular disease.
 (1)